-Work with public-private partnerships to adaptively reuse surplus public buildings and abandoned buildings as affordable studio, exhibition and performance space.

-Enhance arts and live music programming in Armstrong Park and Congo Square.

-Support the Reinventing the Crescent riverfront plan in creating a live performance amphitheater along the Mississippi River.

-Create new opportunities for context-sensitive neighborhood performance spaces, art galleries and studio spaces to bring in visitors to support local artists and create livelier neighborhood commercial centers.

-Support the development of a micro-grant program to provide seed capital for small arts and performance venues.
+- > Work with public-private partnerships to adaptively reuse surplus public buildings and abandoned buildings as affordable studio, exhibition and performance space. - > Enhance arts and live music programming in Armstrong Park and Congo Square. - > Support the Reinventing the Crescent riverfront plan in creating a live performance amphitheater along the Mississippi River. - > Create new opportunities for context-sensitive neighborhood performance spaces, art galleries and studio spaces to bring in visitors to support local artists and create livelier neighborhood commercial centers. - Support the development of a micro-grant program to provide seed capital for small arts and performance venues. - ${\it 3. \ Support\,more\,comprehensive\,and\,coordinated\,work force\,and\,cultural\,entre preneurship\,training.}$

-3. Support more comprehensive and coordinated workforce and cultural entrepreneurship training.
-Who: Job 1, Arts Council of New Orleans When: Next five years Resources: Staff time
+Who: Job 1, Arts Council of New Orleans

-Expand business training and marketing assistance for cultural entrepreneurs.
+- > Expand business training and marketing assistance for cultural entrepreneurs.

 Broad marketing efforts will be more effective if individual cultural organizations, enterprises and independent artists become more market-savvy.
 Entrepreneurship programs that help cultural business to develop effective marketing strategies and strengthen other business practices will further enhance marketing efforts.
-Programs such as the Arts Council's Arts Business Program and the Jazz and Heritage Foundation's marketing assistance fulfills this function to some degree but are limited by funding constraints.

-Increase funding for arts and music education in New Orleans Public Schools to create a world-class arts education curriculum to develop emerging talent needed to sustain the city's cultural base and provide supplemental employment opportunities for local artists.
+Programs such as the Arts Council's Arts Business Program and the Jazz and Heritage Foundation's marketing assistance fulfill this function to some degree but are limited by funding constraints. - > Increase funding for arts and music education in New Orleans Public Schools to create a world-class arts education curriculum to develop emerging talent needed to sustain the city's cultural base and provide supplemental employment opportunities for local artists.

 Cultural education efforts aimed at K-12 students are currently small-scale and fragmented.
 Integrating cultural curricula into all K-12 schools, building on State Act 175, and hiring educators from within the local cultural community to teach these classes would help to develop the emerging talent needed to sustain the city's cultural base in the next generation.